Developer Guide

 Session

-Sessions in TutorBuddy is facilitated by the Session
+Sessions in TutorBuddy is facilitated by the Session class which stores specific details of

 a tuition session with one student.
-Each session is composed within a Student
+Each session is composed within a Student,

-and a Student
+and a Student can have multiple Sessions.

 Add Session Feature